-Robby Müller (born 4 April 1940, in Willemstad, Netherlands Antilles) is a cinematographer whose name is most often associated with film director Wim Wenders.
+Robby Müller (4 April 1940 - 4 July 2018) was a Dutch cinematographer who is most often associated with film director Wim Wenders.

 Müller's first feature was Alabama: 2000 light years.
 This was also the first feature of Wim Wenders and they went on making many more together such as Summer in the City, Alice in the Cities, Kings of the Road, The American Friend, and Paris, Texas.